RuanPienaarCode/RUAPIE084_PTO2301_GroupD_RuanPienaar_ITW9_Final/README.md

 <h2>Website Outcomes:</h2>
 #Your page must have a Header or Hero section with:<br>
-○ your full name
+○ your full name<br>
-○ your career title
+○ your career title<br>
-○ an introductory statement
+○ an introductory statement<br>
-○ a link to your contact section
+○ a link to your contact section<br>
-○ A link to your GitHub account
+○ A link to your GitHub account<br>
 #Your page must have an:<br>
-○ education section listing every educational institution you attended ○ and/or all certifications and qualifications you have earned.
+○ education section listing every educational institution you attended<br>
+○ and/or all certifications and qualifications you have earned.<br>
 #Your page must have a skills section which showcases:<br>
-○ what programming languages you know,
+○ what programming languages you know,<br>
-○ what tools you are proficient in,
+○ what tools you are proficient in,<br>
-○ what software you are comfortable with
+○ what software you are comfortable with<br>
-○ any other relevant skills.
+○ any other relevant skills.<br>
 <br>
 #Your page must have a footer that contains a contact section with external links to your
 GitHub account, your LinkedIn account, and any other social links you want to add.